xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Function**

-GET.TOOL   Returns information about a button or buttons on a toolbar
+GET.TOOL&nbsp;&nbsp;&nbsp;Returns information about a button or buttons on a toolbar

 Return to [top](#E)